TCCQUPT/tc_learning_path/docs/en/workflows/example-workflow.md

 ## Docs-like-code Chinese localization

-To translate this English website to Chinese.
+To translate this English website to Chinese. haha